ComposableFi/composable/docs/docs/intro.md

           </div>
           <div class="card__body">
             <h3>Architecture</h3>
-              Read about the extension of the IBC protocol beyond Cosmos and the Composable Virtual Machine (CVM).
+              Read about the extension of the IBC protocol beyond Cosmos, the Composable Virtual Machine (CVM) and Restaking on Solana.
           </div>
         </div>
       </a>